History of English cricket (1726–1750)

 In the years from 1726 to 1750, cricket became an established sport in London and the south-eastern counties of England.
-In 1726, it was already a thriving sport in the south east and, though limited by the constraints of travel at the time, it was slowly gaining adherents in other parts of England, its growth accelerating with references being found in many counties.
+In 1726, it was already a thriving sport in the south east and, though limited by the constraints of travel at the time, it was slowly gaining adherents elsewhere with references being found in other southern counties.
 Having been essentially a rural pastime for well over a century, cricket became a focus for wealthy patrons and gamblers whose interests funded its growth throughout the 18th century.

 Patrons such as the 2nd Duke of Richmond sought to ensure order both on and off the field of play.
-The earliest known written rules were deployed in 1727 and the first code of laws was enacted in 1744.
+The earliest known written rules were deployed in 1727, but it was not until 1744 that the first code of laws was enacted.
 Ground enclosure began in 1731 and, later in the decade, admission fees were introduced.
 Media interest grew as the newspaper industry developed, a lead being taken by two new publications.
 London's Artillery Ground became the sport's showcase venue with top-class matches played in front of large crowds.
-The single wicket form enjoyed huge popularity in the 1740s and reached its zenith in 1748.
-Leading players of the time included Robert "Long Robin" Colchin of Bromley and Richard Newland of Slindon.
+The single wicket form enjoyed huge popularity through the 1740s until reaching its zenith in 1748.
+Leading players of the period included Thomas Waymark of Sussex; Robert "Long Robin" Colchin of Bromley and Kent; and Richard Newland of Slindon and Sussex.

 Continuing growth of cricket

+Regional, but also colonial

 Cricket was still a regional sport in England, albeit a very popular one, as the constraints of travel limited its introduction to the rest of the country.
-There are the earliest mentions of cricket being played in Gloucestershire in 1729, Buckinghamshire in 1730, and Hampshire in 1733.
-Its focal point in the mid-18th century was the Artillery Ground at Finsbury in London.
-Around 1730, this succeeded Kennington Common as the preferred home venue of London Cricket Club and became the stage for numerous important matches, including lucrative single wicket contests.
-While London represented the metropolitan side of cricket, there were several famous rural clubs like Dartford, Chertsey and Croydon which could challenge London and provide the main strength in their respective county teams, Kent and Surrey.
-Middlesex and Sussex could also put strong teams into the field.
-Well-known venues of the time included the Artillery Ground, Dartford Brent, Kennington Common, Moulsey Hurst and Richmond Green.

-Cricket thrived on the funds provided by patronage, gambling and large, enthusiastic crowds.
-As its popularity grew, it began to spread outwards from its south-eastern heartland.
-The game had already reached the Americas and India as confirmed by references to the game being played overseas by English sailors and colonists in the first quarter of the 18th century.
+It thrived on the funds provided by patronage, gambling, and large, enthusiastic crowds.
+As its popularity grew, cricket began to spread outwards from its south-eastern heartland.
+The earliest references have been found of games being played in the traditional counties of Berkshire (1727), Gloucestershire (1729), Buckinghamshire (1730), Hampshire (1733), Essex (1737), Hertfordshire (1737), Dorset (1738), Bedfordshire (1741), Huntingdonshire (1741), Northamptonshire (1741), Suffolk (1743), and Norfolk (1745).

+Even so, cricket had already reached the Americas and India as confirmed by references to it being played overseas by English sailors and colonists in the first quarter of the 18th century.